wp-plugins/sz-google/readme.txt

 = Google+ social network module =
 **<a href="http://goo.gl/6bzDMO"> </a>**

+In this module you can find many components that allow integration of your website with the social network google+.

 **Google+ Badges:** With this plugin can be inserted in your blog most of the badges available to google for its social network, for example, we can use the badge for profiles, one for the pages or the one dedicated to the community.
 These can be used as widgets for use in or as a sidebar and as shortcodes to use in the articles.